Cup: Hot beverages

 Metal and glass cups can use a double wall construction with a vacuum-sealed space in-between to reduce the loss of heat and keep outside surfaces cooler.

 Disposable

 Assorted plastic cups, commonly used for informal dining.

 Disposable cups are intended to be used only once.
 They are often used by fast-food restaurants and coffee shops to serve beverages.
-Institutions that provide drinking water, such as offices and hospitals, may also use disposable cups for sanitary reasons.
+Institutions that provide drinking water, such as offices and hospitals, may also use disposable cups.